opensearch-project/documentation-website/_security/access-control/api.md

 Introduced 2.13
 {: .label .label-purple }

-Checks the configuration bundled with the Security Plugin against the existing security configuration, returns if an upgrade can be performed and what resources would be updated.
+Checks the configuration bundled with the Security plugin against the existing security configuration, returns if an upgrade can be performed and what resources would be updated.

 #### Request